Unframed version suitable for printing

 A vinyl waveform including several small scratches one of which has been removed by interpolation loaded into digital sound editing software

 9. If you haven't already, split the CD into tracks.
 With recordings where individual tracks run into each other seamlessly when playing from start to finish, this will only happen on CD if track boundaries coincide with sector boundaries, and either your wave editing or your burning software must be able to arrange this for you.
-In DCart, you select where the track boundaries should go using markers, then choose CD-Prep, Quantize for CD Audio, whereupon the software adjusts the markers to lie on the nearest boundary, and then you split the file into tracks.
+In DCart, you select where the track boundaries should ideally go using markers, then choose CD-Prep, Quantize for CD Audio, whereupon the software adjusts the markers to lie on the nearest boundary, and then you split the file into tracks.
 Other software will doubtless be different in its behaviour.

 10. Burn a CD-RW.
 Check that besides playing from start to finish correctly, the tracks start and end at the expected locations in the music, and that random choice of tracks works.